RaghuKA/devops-python/README.md

 + Docker
 + Kubernetes (minikube and kubectl)

+# Installation

-# Install the required software packages to run the web app
+To install the required software packages to run the web app, use the following command.
-pip3 install -r req.txt
+* pip3 install -r req.txt

-# Running the web app
+# Usage

 Clone the repository:
 	git clone https://github.com/RaghuKA/devops-python.git